The one and only body of The Hum & Lego Flamb, 2019

-Hay, ceramics, sound, drawings, floorplan guide, full-body camouflage suit and curtain.
+Installation with hay, ceramics, sound, drawings, floorplan guide, full-body camouflage suit and curtain

 Bushes are shaking, gentle metal rattles, a gust of wind blows through the accumulated hay on the floor.

 Two sneaky characters who live in my practice get together.
 The Hum and Lego Flamb essentially embody the dualism of one who constantly makes sound, and the other, who listens to it.
 The exhibition includes a curtain and a full-body suit produced in collaboration with the fashion- and textile designer Karen Huang.
 Together, we designed a special pattern inspired by our investigation into the history of camouflage and appro- priated it to create a fabric which places all the exhi- bitions elements in to one fold.
 A sonic trace echoes in the space, made with composer/singer Pétur Eggertsson, responding to my interest in how voice can give rise to and identify these presences.